d0tTino/docs-/docs/non-ai-research/artists-field-guide-attention-energy.md

 ### Using the Scorecard

-!!! tip
+> [!TIP]
-    - Track leading indicators such as boundary breaks and recovery actions, not just flow minutes.
+> - Track leading indicators such as boundary breaks and recovery actions, not just flow minutes.
-    - Treat entries as neutral data.
+> - Treat entries as neutral data.
 Low-flow days with strong recovery still count as wins against burnout.
-    - Prioritize Metric 5.
+> - Prioritize Metric 5.
 Writing the next session's first step lowers initiation friction for ADHD and monotropic brains.
+>
 ## Recovery Toolkit: Refueling Creative Capacity

 | Focus | Practice | Restorative Benefit |